 reg import file.reg

-- Configure the Web Management Service to run on boot by running the following command.
+- Configure the Web Management Service to run on boot by running the following command in command prompt.

 sc config WMSVC start=auto

-- Start the Web Management Service by running the following command.
+- Start the Web Management Service by running the following command in command prompt.

 net start WMSVC